peclik/ogn-airtracker/readme.md

   [@eBay](http://www.ebay.com/itm/271876448943)

+### Power supply

+Approximate power consumptions:
+* STM32 max 50mA@72MHz
+* RFM69HW Tx 95mA/+17dBm
+* GPS max 67mW (20mA@3.3V)
+* LCD max 300uA

+* Total is cca max 165.3mA@3.3V

+Regulator on STM32F103C8T6 CPU board:
+* DE=A1D - probably kind of RT9193-33:
+* Iout max 300mA
+* Vin 2.5 - 5.5V
+* dropout 220mV@300mA
+* low noise typ.
+100uVRMS 10Hz - 100kHz @200mA

+* Avoiding other more or less noisy switching regulators, the integrated one should have enough power for all the peripherals and can be connected to 18650 battery (through an undervoltage battery protection circuit).

 ## Software

-Software is again a fork of the [Cheap Do-It-Yourself OGN tracker sw](https://github.com/glidernet/diy-tracker) enhanced with LCD display and buttons control.
+Software is a fork of the [Cheap Do-It-Yourself OGN tracker sw](https://github.com/glidernet/diy-tracker) enhanced with LCD display and buttons control.

 For now in [separate module](https://github.com/peclik/diy-tracker/tree/lcd).

+Build with LCD support:
+* `make "WITH_OPTS=lcd5110 buttons"`

 ## Case